vvalenzuela96/error_visor_project/README.md

 ## CHANGELOG

+### v0.0.6
+- Fixed: Package .whl has the wrong uploaded

 ### v0.0.5
 - Added: printable function to EV.log() -> It prints the status of the log to save
 - Fixed: When we pass an Exception with args, it raises a JSONDecodeError!